Students meet their first patient

-A revolutionary patient simulator, one of the first in the region, better prepares nursing students for patient care.
+A revolutionary patient simulator better prepares nursing students for patient care.

 The study of nursing at The University of Tulsa is a team effort that has progressed far beyond the textbook.
 The TU nursing team includes a diverse group of enthusiastic students and caring instructors and advisors.
 This team employs the latest in teaching methods, simulation and computer technology and has established ties with three major metropolitan medical centers and an array of community health care agencies.